goruck/nilm/tpu/README.md

-# placeholder readme for Google Coral Edge TPU code
+# This folder contains all Google Coral Edge TPU related code.
+See main README for more information.